isabella232/dynamic-media-classic.en-1/help/quick-start-template-basics.md

 **4. Publish templates**

-Publishing your template places it on Scene7 Image Servers so that it can be dynamically delivered to your web site or application.
-Publishing also activates the URL to call the template from Scene7 Image Servers to your web site or application.
+Publishing your template places it on Dynamic Media Classic Image Servers so that it can be dynamically delivered to your web site or application.
+Publishing also activates the URL to call the template from Dynamic Media Classic Image Servers to your web site or application.

 Be sure to publish all images associated with your template.